Ben Wright (English actor)

-Benjamin Huntington Wright (5 May 1915 — 2 July 1989) was an English actor.
+Benjamin Huntington Wright (5 May 1915 – 2 July 1989) was an English actor.
 He was best known for playing Herr Zeller in The Sound of Music.
-He also played numerous roles in famous films and worked as voice actor, having roles in animated films by Disney Studios.
+He also played numerous roles in famous films and worked as voice actor, having roles in animated films by Disney Studios such as One Hundred and One Dalmatians, The Jungle Book and The Little Mermaid.

 Early life

 Ben Wright was born on 5 May 1915 in London to an American father and an English mother.
 At the age of 16, he entered the Royal Academy of Dramatic Art.
 Upon graduating, he acted in several West End stage productions.
-When World War II broke out, he enlisted and served in the Kings Royal Rifle Corps.
+When World War II broke out, he enlisted and served in the King's Royal Rifle Corps.
 He came to the U.S. in 1946 to attend a cousin's wedding and settled in Hollywood.

 Radio

 Wright worked as the radio incarnation of Sherlock Holmes (1949–1950) and Inspector Peter Black on Pursuit (1951–1952).
-He played Indian servant Tulku on The Green Lama, Chinese bellhop Hey Boy on the radio version of Have Gun Will Travel, various dialect roles on the U.K. radio program Nightbeat, and the anthology series, Escape, on which his roles ranged from the Cockney protagonist of The Man Who Worked Miracles to the famed Arabian hero of The Voyages of Sinbad.
+He played Indian servant Tulku on The Green Lama, Chinese bellhop Hey Boy on the radio version of Have Gun Will Travel, various dialect roles on Night Beat, and the anthology series, Escape, on which his roles ranged from the Cockney protagonist of The Man Who Worked Miracles to the famed Arabian hero of The Voyages of Sinbad.
 His other radio credits included Gunsmoke, Crime Classics, and Suspense.